weijiekoh/malvarma/README.md

 ## 1. Download the Malvarma image

-Use any of these links:
+Use any of these links to download the Malvarma image:

 [Mega](https://mega.nz/#!bpNQASSb!2mVpUW1cIB_35VHkGEPzCRcdi94EWoiew4_ZTkOI8n0)